Shah Nematollah Vali Shrine: History

 The shrine complex comprises four courtyards, a reflecting pool, a mosque and twin minarets covered with turquoise tiles from the bottom up to the cupola.
 The earliest construction is attributed to the Bahmanid ruler Ahmed I Vali who erected the sanctuary chamber in 1436.
 Shah Abbas I undertook extensions and renovations in 1601, including reconstruction of the tiled blue dome, described as "one of the most magnificent architectural masterpieces in old Persia".
-During the Qajar period the site was particularly popular, necessitating the construction of additional courtyards to accommodate increased numbers of pilgrims.
+During the Qajar era, the site was particularly popular, necessitating the construction of additional courtyards to accommodate increased numbers of pilgrims.
 The minarets also date from this period.
 The small room where Nematollah Vali prayed and meditated contains plasterwork and tile decorations.
 The complex is also famous for its tilework and seven ancient wooden doors.

 The blue girih tiled dome contains stars with, from the top, 5, 7, 9, 12, 11, 9 and 10 points in turn.
 11-point stars are rare in the geometric patterns of Islamic art.